JanTristanH/coc_cwl/README.md

 # coc_cwl
-compute internal cwl rankings for distributing league bonus
+compute internal cwl rankings for distributing league bonus. <br/>
+The Highest ranked Player is sorted first in result file.
+Ranking is determined by net stars (defensive stars given to opponent - stars gained in attacks )

 ## how to start
 - clone this repository and run `npm install`